pinterest/gestalt/docs/markdown/team_support/design_contributions/design_contributions_overview.md

 ### One step to contribute

 - One step to get started: **[complete the intake form](http://pinch.pinadmin.com/design-contribution-form)**
 - All you need is a Figma link for your design—your contribution doesn't need to be finalized or componentized.
 You’ll have a chance to answer “how done is this design” when submitting.
-For further tips on getting your design closer to completion, go to [Contribution levels and criteria](team_support/design_contributions/contribution_levels_and_criteria)
+For further tips on getting your design closer to completion, go to [Contribution types and criteria](team_support/design_contributions/contribution_types_and_criteria)
 <br/>

 ### What happens next?